amarantha-k/cbas/_drafts/primer-beer.md

 expressions themselves---so in the most general case, even the resulting field names can be computed as part of the query, making SQL++ a very powerful tool for slicing and dicing semistructured data.)

-(It is worth knowing, with respect to influencing CBAS's query evaluation, that _FROM_ and _JOIN_ clauses---*a.k.a.* joins--- are currently evaluated in order, with the "left" clause probing the data of the "right" clause.)
+(It is worth knowing, with respect to influencing Analytics's query evaluation, that _FROM_ and _JOIN_ clauses---*a.k.a.* joins--- are currently evaluated in order, with the "left" clause probing the data of the "right" clause.)